stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

-directly to similar operators and functions in SQL, with certain operators being more on the Idris side of things (for instance `(&&)` instead of `AND` and `(||)` instead of `OR` for boolean conjunctions and disjunctions).
+directly to similar operators and functions in SQL, with certain operators being more on the Idris side of things (for instance `(&&)` instead of `AND` and `(||)` instead of `OR` for boolean conjunction and disjunction).

 As with other types we have seen so far, `Expr s t` comes with a `fromString` function for referencing (possibly qualified) columns